catppuccin/userstyles/README.md

 3. Enjoy!

 > [!TIP]
-> For instance based applications, you can save your insance long term by
+> For instance based applications, you can save your instance long term by
 > going to the userstyle's **Settings > Custom included sites** and adding your instance to the list, for example, `*://example.org/*`.

 &nbsp;